 The safety of my clients is paramount therefore, if the weather or sea conditions are considered unsuitable or dangerous, then a call will be made at the earliest possible opportunity.
 Following this, an alternative session will be arranged with you, or a full refund of the deposit/money already paid can be administered.

-7. Is there accommodation nearby that you’d recommend?
+7. Is there accommodation nearby that you’d recommend and can book on my behalf?

 8. Why are night lure fishing sessions slightly more expensive and only for 4 hours?